chluczywek/Data_Science_Projects/README.md

 ![](https://github.com/chluczywek/true-philosopher/blob/master/Images/broke.png)
 ![](https://github.com/chluczywek/true-philosopher/blob/master/Images/blue.png)

-As the data reflected in the first graph.
-There is a lot of change in the 1980's.
+As shown in the Number of Campy Horror Movies Released Per Year graph, there is a lot of change in the 1980's.
 Most specificaly the mid 1980's, between 1982 and 1986.
-In the Parsing Data and Data Analysis file, I go in more in depth and find data that suggest the movie "The Return of the Living Dead" may have had an affect on the popularity of Campy Horror Movies in the mid 1980's.
-I also explore the average budget per year and see if it reflects the Amount of Campy Horror Movies Released per year and it does.
+In the Parsing Data and Data Analysis file, I explore movies that may have may have had an affect on the popularity of Campy Horror Movies in the mid 1980's.
+I also explore the average budget per year and see if it reflects the Number of Campy Horror Movies Released Per Year.
+These along with may other charts such as Common Subgenres, Average Runtimes, etc. are all shown in the Parsing Data and Data Analysis file.